2019-Spring-CSC-386/p00-project-1-nick-and-sarah/README.md

 - A loop that will check in the button is pressed

-**NOTE**: Your initial design plan may not fully reflect your final product, as projects evolve over time.

 ## Files
-*You'll complete this section as part of Milestone 1.*

  - ReadME.md: describes the project.
  - diagram0.png: first diagram of the project.